 Although Horne’s Department store is long gone, its iconic Christmas tree has become a Pittsburgh tradition.
 Like an old friend we only get to see once a year, this tree which graces the corner of the building on Penn Avenue and Stanwix Street is welcomed back every year and is loved and cherished by Pittsburghers who as children were mesmerized by its giant proportions.

-While all of these events and displays are each worth a visit on their own, the glittering cityscape on Light Up Night is incomparable and breathtaking.
+While all of these events and displays are worth a visit alone, the glittering cityscape on Light Up Night is incomparable and breathtaking.
 When illuminated, Pittsburgh teems with lights.
 They line rivers, climb mountains, illuminate cones, and outline bridges.
-With Pittsburgh’s unique geography at the confluence of three rivers, surrounded by mountains, opportunities for spotlighting the city’s most attractive aspects are endless.
-Lighted tracks from Pittsburgh’s two remaining inclines – The Duquesne and The Monongahela — scale Mt.
+With Pittsburgh’s unique geography of being situated at the confluence of three rivers and being surrounded by mountains, opportunities for spotlighting the city’s most attractive aspects are endless.
+Lighted tracks from Pittsburgh’s two remaining inclines – The Duquesne and The Monongahela – scale Mt.
 Washington.

 The Best Views

 There are several vantage points throughout the city that provide exceptional views of Pittsburgh as it’s decked out in light.
 Perhaps the most popular is from high atop Mt.
 Washington on Grandview Avenue.
 This street was aptly named as it provides a panoramic view of Pittsburgh.
 From Grandview Avenue, the illuminated city is spread out before the observer as if it were a treasure chest overflowing with glittering amber, ruby, sapphire and diamond jewels.